cdktf/cdktf-provider-snowflake/docs/functionScala.go.md

 - *Type:* *string

-Specifies that the function is secure.
+(Default: fallback to Snowflake default - uses special value that cannot be set in the configuration manually (`default`)) Specifies that the function is secure.

 By design, the Snowflake's `SHOW FUNCTIONS` command does not provide information about secure functions (consult [function docs](https://docs.snowflake.com/en/sql-reference/sql/create-function#id1) and [Protecting Sensitive Information with Secure UDFs and Stored Procedures](https://docs.snowflake.com/en/developer-guide/secure-udf-procedure)) which is essential to manage/import function with Terraform.
 Use the role owning the function while managing secure functions.
 Available options are: "true" or "false".
 When the value is not set in the configuration the provider will put "default" there which means to use the Snowflake default for this value.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/1.0.5/docs/resources/function_scala#is_secure FunctionScala#is_secure}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflakedb/snowflake/1.2.1/docs/resources/function_scala#is_secure FunctionScala#is_secure}

 ---